Aerospace ERP must have traceability

 Aerospace and defense customers need ERP with industry-specific functional attributes to help them comply with mandatory regulations.
 For that reason, ERP for the aerospace industry includes the standard functionality provided in general manufacturing systems, plus additional tools.
 In this article, I focus on one of the most important functional areas for those who are evaluating or seeking to improve their aerospace ERP software.

 The most commonly emphasized functional area for aerospace ERP systems is traceability.
-This requirement is not unique as one might think—many medical device and electronics manufacturers have similar trace requirements.
+This requirement is not as unique as one might think—many medical device and electronics manufacturers have similar trace requirements.

 Having traceability is also critical for aeronautical finished goods because all components need to be inspected if there’s a mechanical failure.
 That includes the source of the component, the component’s lot or serial number, and all crafts that contain those components (in the event of a recall).

 For finished goods, your aerospace ERP should include all lot and serialized components, the associated work order, and those who performed work during that work order.
 The ERP system must have the ability to record these transactions.
 These records should be readily accessible with quick searches using the lot or serial number.

 Aerospace ERP systems should quickly and easily provide visibility of where lot and serialized components were used, including supply parts, sub-assemblies, work orders, projects, shipment destinations, and customers.
-The easiest way to pass audits is to have a strong lot/serial Trace module in your aerospace ERP.
+The easiest way to pass audits is to have a strong lot/serial trace module in your aerospace ERP.

-There’s more needed than just traceability
+There’s more than traceability

-The aerospace industry demands that you address many other areas in addition to traceability for ERP software.
+The aerospace industry requires that you address many other areas, in addition to traceability, with your ERP software.
 Other important areas include production scheduling, quality, program management/project costing, and service management.